maemo-leste-upstream-forks/pycairo2/doc/reference/surfaces.rst

 .. class:: PSSurface(fobj, width_in_points, height_in_points)

-   :param fobj:  a filename or writable file object
+   :param fobj: a filename or writable file object.
+None may be used to specify no output.
+This will generate a *PSSurface* that may be queried and used as a source, without generating a temporary file.
-   :type fobj: str, file or file-like object
+   :type fobj: None, str, file or file-like object
    :param width_in_points: width of the surface, in points
      (1 point == 1/72.0 inch)
    :type  width_in_points: float